F. Handan Tezel

 Professor Tezel started her undergraduate studies in Chemical Engineering at the Middle East Technical University in Ankara, Turkey and later transferred to Worcester Polytechnic Institute (WPI) in Massachusetts, USA where she received her undergraduate degree in Chemical Engineering in 1979.

 She then moved to Canada to continue her graduate work, receiving her M.Sc.E. and Ph.D. degrees from University of New Brunswick in 1981 and 1986, respectively, under the supervision of Professor Douglas M. Ruthven.
 Professor Tezel joined University of Ottawa as an Assistant Professor in 1988, following two years of Post-Doctoral studies at the University of New Brunswick.
 She spent a sabbatical leave at Air Products and Chemicals, Inc. in Allentown, Pennsylvania, as a Research Engineer working in their Adsorption Technology Center.
 Prof. Tezel also worked as a Part-time Professor in Ecole des Mines de Nantes, in FRANCE in 2006 and 2007.
-She is currently the Vice Dean (Research) for the Faculty of Engineering at the University of Ottawa.

 Professor Tezel's on-going professional activities outside of University of Ottawa include: